-- For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+- For example, the drug may not be on the plan's "Drug List" or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug. - Another example would be if while you are traveling in the United States you sought emergency or urgently needed care and the prescription written had a requirement or restriction that was not pre-approved by Imperial Dual Plan (HMO D-SNP) because you were out of the service area.
+In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug. - If while you were traveling in the United States you sought emergency or urgently needed care and the prescription written had a requirement or restriction that was not pre-approved by Imperial Dual Plan (HMO D-SNP) because you were out of the service area.
 As a result, you may have paid full cost for the drug. - If you did not have your member identification card with you at the time that you presented yourself at the pharmacy and the pharmacy could not confirm your eligibility with Imperial Dual Plan (HMO D-SNP).
 If you decided to get the drug immediately, you may have paid full cost for the drug.

 When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
-This is called making a "coverage decision."
+This is called making a coverage decision.
 If we decide it should be covered, we will pay for our share of the cost for the service or drug.
 If we deny your request for payment, you can appeal our decision.
 Chapter 9 of this document has information about how to make an appeal.